 The air flows required in a Passivhaus are designed to be sufficient to remove the risk of excess relative humidity (RH) and consequent condensation and mould; this is dependent on the MVHR system having been constructed, commissioned, maintained and operated correctly.
-Our TSB study analysis found that, following an initial drying-out period when there was high humidity, values have stayed well below upper thresholds.
+Our Innovate UK study analysis found that, following an initial drying-out period when there was high humidity, values have stayed well below upper thresholds38.

 There is a tendency for mechanically ventilated properties to lose moisture during the winter.
-This is because an MVHR removes moisture from the property along with other pollutants (the outgoing air being warmer and having a higher moisture content than the replacement air), and unless this moisture is replaced by other means the result will be a gradual reduction in the humidity level.
+This is because an MVHR removes moisture from the property along with other pollutants (the outgoing air being warmer and having a higher moisture content than the replacement air), and unless this moisture is replaced by other means39 the result will be a gradual reduction in the humidity level.
+There is a chance that a property will become overly dry by the end of the winter (for example below 20% RH), with risk of respiratory difficulties for the occupants.